HMAS Manoora (F48): 1939 Armed merchant cruiser

-Landing ship, infantry
+1942 Landing ship

 In mid-1942, Manoora was marked for conversion into the RAN's first landing ship, infantry (LSI) at Garden Island Dockyard.
 Her AMC armament was removed and replaced with a single 12-pounder gun, six 40 mm Bofors, and eight 20 mm Oerlikons.
 The Walrus amphibian was removed, and the ship was modified to carry landing craft: 17 LCVPs, and two LCMs.
 Manoora was initially able to carry 850 soldiers, but later modifications increased this to 1,250.
 The ship was recommissioned on 2 February 1943 with the pennant number C77, and after spending six months on amphibious warfare training in Port Phillip, was deployed to New Guinea.

 After further training and exercises near Milne Bay, Manoora participated in her first amphibious landing on 22 April 1944; the Operation Reckless landings at Tanamerah Bay.
 Following Operation Reckless, the LSI saw service in most of the amphibious operations in the Pacific theatre.
 On 17 May, Manoora operated as part of the Battle of Wakde, followed by the landings at Morotai on 15 September, and Leyte during October.
 At the start of 1945, the ship participated in operations at Lingayen Gulf, followed by the Borneo campaign, with landings at Tarakan on 1 May, Brunei Bay during 9 and 10 June, then Balikpapan on 1 July.
 After this, Manoora sailed to Australia, and was in Sydney when World War II ended.

+1947 Post war resettling transport

 After the war's end, Manoora was used to transport the soldiers and equipment of occupation forces, and return evacuees from the East Indies region to their homes.
 The LSI's naval service ended on 6 December 1947, when she was decommissioned from naval service.
 She received six battle honours for her wartime service: "Indian Ocean 1941–42", "Pacific 1942–45", "New Guinea 1944", "Leyte Gulf 1944", "Lingayen Gulf 1945", and "Borneo 1945".

-Post-war career

 In 1947, Minister for Immigration Arthur Calwell requested the use of Manoora to help Australian and British citizens escape the increasing unrest in India preceding the nation's independence and resettle them in Australia.
 Plans were made for multiple voyages from India to Australia, although only one sailing eventuated, arriving back in Fremantle on 15 August: austere accommodations on the barrack decks prompted many potential passengers to instead wait for commercial vessels.
 Although Calwell, a strong supporter of the White Australia Policy insisted on passengers being "Australian/English by birth... of full European descent", most of the 736 passengers were Anglo-Indians.

+1949 Return to passenger service

-After two years of maintenance and refit at Cockatoo Island Dockyard to remove the wartime modifications, Manoora was returned to the Adelaide Steamship Company on 31 August 1949.
+After two years of maintenance and refit at Cockatoo Island Dockyard to remove the wartime modifications, Manoora was returned to the Adelaide Steamship Company on 31 August 1949 The ship again conducted winter tours between Melbourne and Cairns.

+1969 Sale to Indonesia

+In August 1969, the ship was sold to an Indonesian company, who renamed her Albulombo.